Basic Tools to Help You Troubleshoot Networking Issues

-Following are the Basics tools that can help you troubleshoot most networking issues.
+Here are the basic tools that can help you troubleshoot most networking issues.

 Ping

-The most commonly used network tool is the ping utility.
-This utility is used to provide a basic connectivity test between the requesting host and a destination host.
-This is done by using the Internet Control Message Protocol (ICMP) which has the ability to send an echo packet to a destination host and a mechanism to listen for a response from this host.
-Simply stated, if the requesting host receives a response from the destination host, this host is reachable.
+The ping utility is the most commonly used network tool.
+It performs a basic connectivity test between the requesting host and the destination host.
+It sends an echo packet using the Internet Control Message Protocol (ICMP) and listens for a response.
+If the requesting host receives a response, it confirms the destination host is reachable.

 Nslookup